RatnaPriya-2/Basic-Calculator--UM-/README.md

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-⭐ CALCULATOR WEB APP ⭐
+BASIC CALCULATOR WEB APP
-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-This is a simple, fully functional Calculator Web App built using HTML, CSS, and JavaScript (ES6).
+This is a simple Calculator Web App built using HTML, CSS, and JavaScript (ES6).

-It performs all basic arithmetic operations and includes features like exponentiation, robust keyboard input, and proper error handling.
+It performs basic arithmetic operations and includes features like exponent (^), keyboard input, and error handling.

-How to Use
+HOW TO USE

-Launch the Calculator
+→ Launch the Calculator

-➜ Open the index.html file in any modern web browser (e.g., Chrome, Edge, Firefox).
+→ Open the index.html file in any browser (Chrome, Edge, Firefox).

-Enter Numbers and Operations
+→ Enter Numbers and Operations

-➜ Click the buttons using your mouse, or
+→ Click buttons using your mouse, or

-➜ Use your keyboard to type numbers and operators.
+→ Use your keyboard to type numbers and operators (+, -, *, /, ^).

-➜ The current input will appear in the display box.
+→ The input appears in the display box.

 Perform Operations
-➜ Click the "=" button or press Enter to calculate the result.
-➜ Click "C" or press Escape to clear all input and reset the calculator.
-➜ Click "DEL" or press Backspace to delete the last character entered.

-Keyboard Shortcuts

-➜ 0–9 – Enter numbers
-➜ + - * / ^ – Operators
-➜ Enter – Calculate result (=)
-➜ Backspace – Delete last entry (DEL)
-➜ Escape – Clear all (C)

-Features

-➜ Basic Arithmetic – Supports addition (+), subtraction (−), multiplication (*), and division (/).
-➜ Power Function – Use the ^ symbol for exponentiation (e.g., 2^3 = 8).
-➜ Keyboard Input – Works seamlessly with standard keyboard keys.
-➜ Smart Delete & Clear – DEL removes the last character or clears the result after a calculation is performed.
-➜ Read-only Display – Prevents direct manual typing into the input box for controlled operation.
-➜ Formatted Output – Decimals are rounded to two places when necessary.

-Input Validation and Error Handling

-➜ Prevents Invalid Input:
- • Cannot start an expression with an operator (except decimal).
- • Prevents multiple operators in a row.
- • Allows only one decimal (.) per number.

-➜ Error Handling – Displays “Error” for invalid expressions (e.g., 5+*2, expressions ending with an operator like 5+, or results that yield Infinity or NaN).
-➜ Decimal Handling – Entering "." as the first character automatically converts it to "0.".

-Example Calculations

-➜ 5 + 3 = 8 (Basic addition)
-➜ 10 / 2 = 5 (Division)
-➜ 2 ^ 4 = 16 (Power function)
-➜ 5.2 + 3.1 = 8.3 (Decimal handling)
-➜ 7 / 0 = Error (Division by zero handled)

-Developer Notes

-This project demonstrates several core concepts in web development:

-➜ DOM manipulation
-➜ Event listeners for both mouse and keyboard input
-➜ Safe expression evaluation (to prevent security risks) ➜ Clean and readable JavaScript logic
+→ Click "=" or press Enter to calculate.

+→ Click "C" or press Escape to clear all.

+→ Click "DEL" or press Backspace to delete the last entry.

+KEYBOARD SHORTCUTS

+0–9 : Enter numbers

++,-,*,/,^ : Operators

+Enter : Calculate result (=)

+Backspace : Delete last entry (DEL)

+Escape : Clear all (C)

+FEATURES

+→ Basic arithmetic (+, -, *, /)

+→ Power function using ^ (example: 2^3 = 8)

+→ Works with mouse and keyboard input

+→ Smart delete and clear system

+→ Prevents invalid inputs (like 5+*2 or 7/0)

+→ One decimal allowed per number

+→ Automatically converts "." to "0." if entered first

+→ Rounds decimal results to two places

+→ Shows "Error" for invalid expressions or division by zero

+EXAMPLE CALCULATIONS

+5 + 3 = 8

+10 / 2 = 5

+2 ^ 4 = 16

+5.2 + 3.1 = 8.3

+7 / 0 = Error

+TECHNOLOGIES USED

+→ HTML5 – Structure

+→ CSS3 – Styling and layout

+→ JavaScript (ES6) – Logic and event handling

+DEVELOPER NOTES

+This project demonstrates:

+→ DOM manipulation

+→ Event handling for both mouse and keyboard

+→ Safe expression evaluation

+→ Clean and readable JavaScript code